tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-1.md

   var b<2, 3> = [1, 2, 3, 4, 5, 6];

   # transpose() and print() are the only builtin, the following will transpose
-  # b and perform a matrix multiplication before printing the result.
+  # b and perform an element-wise multiplication before printing the result.
   print(a * transpose(b));
 }
 ```